caitl-k/oasas-admissions/README.md

 # oasas-admissions
-A simple analytics project examining 2007 OASAS admissions using R.
+A simple analytics project examining OASAS admissions from 2007-2017 using R.